cose-wg/HPKE/draft-ietf-cose-hpke.md

 * If the "kty" field is "AKP", then the public and private keys SHALL be the raw HPKE public and private keys (respectively) for the KEM used by the algorithm.
 * Otherwise, the key MUST be suitable for the KEM used by the algorithm.
 In case the "kty" parameter is "EC2" or "OKP", this means the value of "crv" parameter is suitable.
-For the algorithms defined in this document, the valid combinations of the KEM, "kty" and "crv" are shown in  {{ciphersuite-kty-crv}}.
+The valid combinations of KEM, "kty" and "crv" for the algorithms defined in this document are shown in {{ciphersuite-kty-crv}}.
 * If the "key_ops" field is present, it MUST include only "derive bits" for the private key and MUST be empty for the public key.

 Examples of the COSE_Key for COSE-HPKE are shown in {{key-representation-example}}.